Fuyukai/pg-purepy/docs/api-midlevel.rst

 ------------------

-If, for some reason, you need to access the messages returned during a query cycle, you can use the method :meth:`~.AsyncPostgresConnection.lowlevel_query`.
+If, for some reason, you need to access the messages returned during a query cycle, you can use the method :meth:`~pg_purepy.connection.AsyncPostgresConnection.lowlevel_query`.

-.. automethod:: pg_purepy.AsyncPostgresConnection.lowlevel_query
+.. automethod:: pg_purepy.connection.AsyncPostgresConnection.lowlevel_query

 This function yields out the raw :class:`.PostgresMessage` objects that are received from the protocol, as well as handling any error responses.